wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 As you can see, we get our 2 promises.
 But how do we get the actual pizza itself?

-This is a bit confusing because the devtools will show you the value when it is resolved, but in Javascript if you actually want to access the value of the pizza, you cannot say `pepperoniPromise.value` or anything.
+This is a bit confusing because the dev tools will show you the value when it is resolved, but in Javascript if you actually want to access the value of the pizza, you cannot say `pepperoniPromise.value` or anything.

 ### `.then()`